nickolas1/Smart-Tree-Table/readme.md

 ## Usage

-Smart Tree Table adds internal data to the safe copy that Smart Table uses to display your table.
+Smart Tree Table adds internal data (prefixed by `$$`) to your table data.
 In order to use a tree your data objects need to have a `treeLevel` field, with a value of 0 being a tree leaf and unlimited higher levels possible.
 After a higher level item is declared, successive lower level items will be its children.
 For example if your data looks like this:

 ```
 [{name: Americas, treeLevel: 2},